-Many expats we’ve interviewed have expressed that living abroad is more than just a tick off the old bucket list; it’s an actual dream come true!
-In today’s post we’d like to introduce you to Jaime Fallon, a Canadian expat enjoying the European way of life in Belgium and on a daily basis living her dream come true.
+Many Expats we’ve interviewed have expressed that living abroad is more than just a tick off the old bucket list; it’s an actual dream come true!
+In today’s post, we’d like to introduce you to Jaime Fallo.
+She’s a Canadian Expat enjoying the European way of life after a move to Belgium and on a daily basis living her dream come true.
 You can find her on Instagram

 WCIL: What is your country of origin?

 WCIL: What country do you currently live in?

 Jaime: Belgium but previously lived in London, UK